maaxvkl/VirtualDatapointGenerator/README.md

 ---

 ## Info
-**For privacy and data protection reasons, some details in the screenshots cannot be shown.
+**For privacy and data protection reasons, some details and workflows cannot be shown.
 If you have any questions regarding the data or the workflow, feel free to contact me.**